Medical malpractice: what can I do?

 Medical institutions

-- they have suffered damage to their health.
+- they have suffered damage to their health

-- the damage to their health was caused by the error.
+- the damage to their health was caused by the error

-How do you make a claim for compensation?
+How can you claim for compensation?

 Medical malpractice can have serious consequences for those affected.
-Required follow-up treatments, pain or permanent physical impairment can mean a damage to health.
+Required follow-up treatments, pain or permanent physical impairment can mean damage to health.
 Financial losses are also possible, for example if those affected cannot work for a long time.
 In such cases there may be an entitlement to compensation of damages, compensation for pain and suffering or – in the event of death – subsistence payments for relatives.

 If an out-of-court agreement is not possible, lawsuits can be brought before the civil courts.
-Representation from a lawyer may then be necessary.
-Lawyers specializing in medical law can be sought through bar associations or lawyers’ associations.
+Representation from a medical lawyer who specializes in medical liability law may then be necessary.
+Such lawyers can be found through bar or lawyers’ associations.
 In addition to the lawyer’s fees, there is also the cost of the court process to factor in.
-Those affected who do not have enough funds to hire a lawyer and conduct legal proceedings can apply for legal aid from the competent court.

 The limitation period for compensation claims is usually three years.
 It starts at the end of the year in which the person affected discovered the possible medical malpractice.

 - Bundesministerium für Gesundheit.
-Behandlungsfehler: Ansprechpartner, Statistiken.
-Aufgerufen am 22.04.2020.
+Behandlungsfehler.
+Aufgerufen am 21.05.24.

 - Bundesministerium für Gesundheit.
-Publikation: Ratgeber für Patientenrechte.
-Aufgerufen am 21.04.2020.
+Ratgeber für Patientenrechte.
+Aufgerufen am 21.05.24.